Ultimate guide to FIRE: Financial Independence, Retire Early

 I don’t have a great answer for that one.
 But hopefully, when that time comes, I’ll be ready to buy more stocks.

-Because the general trend of the stock market is up, up, up.
+Because the general trend of the stock market (in the long term) is up, up, up.

 You just have to wait, sometimes.

 Update, 2023: Looks like the long upward trend in the stock market ended at the beginning of 2022… at least temporarily.
 I’m still holding all my stocks.
 What about you?

 A final criticism is something like, “Well, when the zombie apocalypse comes, your index funds aren’t going to be worth anything anyway… so really FIRE is a waste of time.”